Press Forward Lake County

 - Basic orientation and wrap-around support for interns

-What Participating Newsrooms Provide:
+What Participating Newsrooms Provide

-- Day-to-day supervision and guidance for the intern
+- Day-to-day supervision and mentorship

-- Workspace and any necessary equipment or access
+- Workspace and necessary equipment or access

-- Commitment to nurturing a meaningful and educational experience
+- A meaningful and educational experience

-- Communication with Legacy Foundation on internship experience
+- Ongoing communication with Legacy Foundation

 1. The majority of your publication’s content must be focused on providing original, local news and information to an audience in Lake County, Indiana.